QingyuanZhangTony/Earthquake-Identification-And-Notification/README.md

 Improved codes for outliers/ extreme values removal.  <br />
 Working on implementing a denoising algorithm. <br />
 Added a util.py for utility functions like getting lat and long of a given station.  <br />

+### 2024-04-23<b/> <br />
+Added a predict_arrivals() to predict arrival times of earthquakes identified from daily stream. <br />
+Planning to implement a module in the future to analysis noise pattern and output produce more "tailored" parameters for denoising. <br />
+Working on finding the best parameters for STA/ LTA window and threshold to better identify earthquake events. <br />